-- You will need the name and contact information of a therapist (OT, PT), Adapted PhysEd consultant or clinic coordinator (e.g., nurse) that would know your child enough to fill out a referral.
+- You will need the name and contact information of a therapist (PT, OT), Adapted PhysEd consultant or clinic coordinator (e.g., nurse) that would know your child enough to fill out a referral.
 An email will automatically be sent to them once you register.

-- If you do not have a therapist working with your child, please contact us.
+- If you do not have a therapist working with your child, please contact firstname.lastname@example.org.

 - PART 2: You will need to attend an assessment to ensure your child meets the criteria for this program.

 What is the cost of the course?

 - All children will be fit with a harness.
 Families can be refunded/receive a tax receipt for $100 if they return the harness on the final day of class.

 - NOTE: bikes may also be available through Sport Central.
 We are set up as a referrer for Sport Central; contact firstname.lastname@example.org if you believe you qualify.

 Where is the course located?

-- The address of the assessment and orientation prior to the class starting will take place at the Goodwill Impact Centre (11415 168 Street in the Community Engagement Centre.
+- The assessment and orientation prior to the class starting will take place at the Goodwill Impact Centre (11415 168 Street) in the Community Engagement Centre.

-- Our Learn To Ride course will run out of the parking lot at Goldbar Park.
+- Our Learn To Ride course will run out of the parking lot at Goldbar Park (10955 50 Street).